saikodakalla/saikodakalla/README.md

 # 💻 About Me:
 I am a first year Computer Science at the University of Waterloo in Waterloo, Ontario.
 In my free time, I enjoy learning about all things full-stack software development related.
-I am currently self-studying DSA, React, TypeScript, and aim to expand into lower level programming in my 2nd semester through C programming.
+I am currently self-studying DSA, React, TypeScript, and am currently expanding into lower level programming through C-lang.

 My most notable project is MonkeyRefresh, which is in my pinned repositories.
 In MonkeyRefresh, I created additional features including a daily global run reset counter for MonkeyType, a popular typing game.
 My tech stack for this project was React, Node.js, Render, JavaScript and Figma.
 Within 24 hours, I amassed over 800+ user plays, check it out! https://tinyurl.com/saikodakalla.